 A Hipster Hotel

-A socio-political project by Banksy, The Walled Off Hotel
+A satirical project by Banksy, The Walled Off Hotel

-hit headlines when it opened in 2017, right along the eight-meter-high security wall that wraps around Bethlehem.
+hit headlines when it opened in 2017, right along the separation barrier that wraps around Bethlehem.
 Banksy’s installation is a fully-functioning hotel intended to raise awareness of the controversies surrounding it.
-Guests may well come away from this comfortable, memorably-designed hotel knowing more about the conflicts in the region.
-Incredible displays of art and literature are rife at The Walled Off which offers a host of unique and innovative facilities with its own museum, piano bar, gallery and bookshop.
+Guests may well come away from this comfortable, memorably-designed hotel knowing more about the conflict in the region.
+Incredible displays of art and literature are rife at The Walled Off Hotel which offers a host of unique and innovative facilities with its own museum, piano bar, gallery and bookshop.

 The Singer Café